Kinematics Modeling Network for Video-based Human Pose Estimation: Methodology

 \subsection{Kinematics Modeling Module}

-In order to model the temporal correlation between joints, we present a plug-and-play kinematics modeling module (KMM) based on the domain-cross attention mechanism, as shown in Fig. \ref{fig:KMM}.
-Different from traditional self-attention, the proposed KMM can make a fusion of the temporal correlation between joints from the temporal domain and heatmaps of joints from the spatial domain.
-Next, details of the KMM will be described.
+In order to model the temporal correlations between joints, we present a plug-and-play kinematics modeling module (KMM) based on the attention mechanism, as shown in Figure \ref{fig:KMM}.
+KMM fits the motion function $\phi(\cdot)$ and the initial state prediction function $\zeta(\cdot)$ in eq. \ref{eq:formation}, where the motion function $\phi(\cdot)$ contains two steps: robust pose representation extraction and temporal dependency modeling.

-\paragraph{Robust pose representations extraction} KMM takes pose features $f_t$, $f_{t+1}$ and joints' heatmap $m_t$ as inputs.
-There is a certain spatial similarity for two adjacent frames, i.e., the appearance of the person keeps unchanged, and the pose only changes slightly.
-Therefore, features $f_t$ is analogous to $f_{t+1}$ to some extent.
-To capture conspicuous motion cues of poses, we adopt two independent $1 \times 1$ convolutions marked as $Con{v_q}$ and $Con{v_k}$ to extract discriminative pose features from $f_t$ and $f_{t+1}$.
-Then reshaping operation is used to convert the feature matrixes into feature vectors for facilitating the temporal correlation modeling.
+\textbf{Robust pose representations extraction.} The information of the adjacent two frames is similar, resulting in the similarity between appearance feature $f_t$ and $f_{t+1}$.
+To explore robust motion information of poses, we adopt two independent $1 \times 1$ convolutions denoted as $Con{v_h}$ and $Con{v_c}$ to extract discriminative pose representations from $f_t$ and $f_{t+1}$.
+Then reshaping operation is used to convert the feature matrix into a feature vector for facilitating the temporal correlation modeling.